Roth conversions aca subsidy

 The Conversions have different issues.
 First, they have a substantial Required Minimum Distribution problem starting at 72 (used to be 70, as reflected above).

-Above, we have baseline in green and Roth conversions in blue (the blue is a little hard to see as it sticks right to the top of the 22%/25% tax bracket the whole time).
+Above, we have a baseline in green and Roth conversions in blue (the blue is a little hard to see as it sticks right to the top of the 22%/25% tax bracket the whole time).

 What about doing some Roth conversions?
 How do Roth conversions interact with the ACA subsidy?